Using Form Templates to Build Forms Faster

 Issue: Template styling doesn't match my brand.

-Fix: Click the Theme/Style tab in the form editor and customize colors, fonts, and styles.
+Fix: Click Settings in the form editor and customize colors, fonts, and styles.
 All templates are fully customizable.

 FAQ